Samyoul/U2F-php-server/README.md

 This repository requires OpenSSL 1.0.0 or higher.
 For further details on installing OpenSSL please refer to the php manual http://php.net/manual/en/openssl.installation.php .

+Also see [Compatibility Code](#compatibility-code), to check if you have the correct version of OpenSSL installed, and are unsure how else to check.

 ### Client-side (The magic JavaScript Bit of talking with a USB device)

 My presumption is that if you are looking to add U2F authentication to a php system, then you'll probably are also looking for some client-side handling.
 You've got a U2F enabled USB device and you want to get the USB device speaking with the browser and then with your server running php.